patcha-ranat/patcha-ranat/knowledge/poetry.md

 # check if python in poetry is executable
 # where python should "/c/Users/<your-pc-username>/.poetry-env/Scripts/python" path in list
 where python
+# below command should be executed after `poetry install` and return in '%/virtualenvs/%' due to using poetry environment
+poetry run which python
+poetry run where python
 ```

 To uninstall `poetry`, just delete `$VENV_PATH` directory (venv folder).
 And please, note that this `poetry` is available only within a session, because refreshing terminal session will result in removing `VENV_PATH` environment variable and modified `$PATH` which is modified for temporary.